hwameistor/hwameistor/docs/docs/quick_start/install/operator.md

     - HA module
     - Apiserver
     - Graph UI
-- Configure the disks for different purpose
+- Configure the disks for different purposes
 - Set up the storage pools automatically by discovering the underlying disks' type (e.g. HDD, SSD)
 - Set up the StorageClasses automatically according to the Hwameistor's configurations and capabilities